sunshine055/reduce_disinformation/README.md

-<i>Holding Companies Accountable For Their Indirect Financing Of Deadly Disinformation</i>
+<i>Holding Companies Accountable For Their Indirect And Direct Financing Of Deadly Disinformation</i>

 This page is a group effort by activists seeking to reduce promulgation of deadly disinformation worldwide.